Marstel-Day: History and Leadership

-Marstel-Day was founded by Rebecca R. Rubin in 2002 to assist clients with conservation and natural resource issues.
-Rubin developed a groundbreaking conservation conveyance strategy that the Department of Defense (DOD) used to convey 80,000 acres of surplus military land to the public and private organizations for permanent conservation or recreational use.

 A U.S. Government Accountability Office (GAO) report, Military Base Closures, noted that the DOD used conservation conveyance in the largest single transfer of surplus property that the U.S. Army has undertaken, conveying almost 58,000 acres from the Sierra Army Depot in California to qualified not-for-profit groups for natural resource and conservation purposes.

 The White House named Rubin a Champion of Change for Community Resilience in 2013.
 She currently leads a regional initiative on climate, environment, and readiness in Virginia, and Gov. Terry McAuliffe named Rubin to the State Air Pollution Control Board.

 In addition to Rubin, the Marstel-Day leadership team includes H. Lee Halterman, partner, and general counsel; James P. "Phil" Huber, partner; Sean B. Donohoe, Ph.D., partner; and Jennifer Graham, partner, and Air Force program manager.
 Halterman, who served as policy director of the U.S. House Armed Services Committee, also known as the United States House Committee on Armed Services, and general counsel to U.S. Rep. Ron Dellums, co-authored Lying Down with the Lions: A Public Life from the Streets of Oakland to the Halls of Power (2000) and Defense Sense: The Search for a Rational Military Policy (1983).